hyphanet/plugin-Freetalk/README.md

   application with its own web interface.
 * being written in Java instead of C++ to avoid remote code execution exploits.
-* using the [Web of Trust](https://github.com/freenet/plugin-WebOfTrust) (WoT) plugin for spam filtering instead of a single-use trust system like FMS does to ensure user identities can be used across different Freenet plugins such as Freemail, FlogHelper, Sone and Freetalk itself.
+* using the [Web of Trust](https://github.com/freenet/plugin-WebOfTrust) (WoT) plugin for spam filtering instead of a single-use trust system like FMS does to ensure user "identities" (comparable to "accounts" on the regular internet) can be used across different Freenet plugins such as Freemail, FlogHelper, Sone and Freetalk itself.

 ## Status